-Our accountants dole out plenty of advice on leasing to clients.
+Our accountants have faced a plethora of lease questions in their time.
 Is leasing a good deal?
 How should you record the cost of a lease?
 Do leased items become assets?
 All valid questions, the answers to which depend on what kind of lease you are taking out.

-A lease is basically a way to get use of an asset without buying it in full.
-Seems simple enough, but salesmen often aren’t the most trustworthy bunch and it isn’t always clear exactly what kind of lease you are entering into when you sign on the dotted line.
+A lease is basically a way to use an asset without buying it in full.
+Seems simple enough, but salesmen often aren’t the most trustworthy bunch and it isn’t always clear exactly what kind of lease you’re entering into when you sign on the dotted line.

-There are two kinds of lease you will probably run into in the course of running your business; an operating lease, and a financial lease.
+There are two kinds of leases you’ll probably run into in the course of running your business: an operating lease, and a financial lease.

 You should think of an operating lease like a rental.
 If you’re purchasing, say, a new photocopier, you may opt for an operating lease.
 This means that the company offering the photocopier still owns the machine, and is usually in charge of maintenance, and replacing it wholesale once it has reached the end of its useful life.

 In the case of an operating lease, your company does not own the asset and is not taking on any assets, and so can apportion the entire cost as a business expense for as long as the lease lasts.

 Finance leases are a little more complicated, and essentially amount to purchasing the item in question and taking on responsibility for it, but paying over a period of time with interest added on top.

 Let’s take the example of a new van for your company.
 With a Financial Lease, the van would become a company asset just as if you had bought it outright.
 Your company can then claim Capital Allowance on the van of 20%, but can only claim the interest from the lease as an expense.

 In accounting terms, a financial lease is quite similar to taking out a loan, except instead of getting a chunk of cash you are getting a company asset instead.